engineersCode/facultydev1/participants.md

 [Sara]() is an Assistant Professor of Chemical Engineering at Northeastern University

+### Sally Lucci

+[Sally](https://medicine.hsc.wvu.edu/who-we-are/faculty-staff/sally-lucci/) is the founding program director and an assistant professor in health informatics and information management at West Virginia University.
+She had a long career in health care, before pivoting to her current teaching role in an undergraduate degree that combines business with science and information technology.

 ### Kyle Niemeyer

 [Kyle](https://niemeyer-research-group.github.io) is an assistant professor at the Oregon State University School of Mechanical, Industrial, and Manufacturing Engineering.
 His research interests are in computational modeling for fluid mechanics, combustion and chemical kinetics, and related topics like numerical methods and parallel computing.